The most famous restaurant in every state

 Arizona: Durant's Steakhouse, Phoenix

-A legendary steakhouse in Phoenix, Durant's – dark and draped in red inside – is the type of place that never changes.
+A legendary steakhouse in Phoenix, Durant's – all dim lighting and red leather booths – is the type of place that never changes.
 Part of the appeal is the man behind the restaurant: the late Jack Durant, who is rumored to have had connections with mobster Bugsy Siegel.
-Whatever the truth may be, the storied spot has been feeding diners exceptional steaks for more than half a century.
+Whatever the truth, the storied spot has been feeding diners exceptional steaks – and perfect Martinis – for over half a century.

 California: The French Laundry, Yountville

-The French Laundry is often described by food critics as the gourmet experience of a lifetime.
-Thomas Keller has been one of the most celebrated chefs in America for almost 30 years, and Anthony Bourdain called this landmark restaurant "the best restaurant in the world, period" in his show No Reservations.
-There are countless signature dishes here – the two nine-course tasting menus change every day, and no ingredient appears more than once.
+Prices are high and reservations hard to score at The French Laundry, often described by food critics as the gourmet experience of a lifetime.
+Thomas Keller has been one of the most celebrated chefs in America for around 30 years, and his California restaurant has held three Michelin stars since 2007.
+The two nine-course tasting menus change every day, and no ingredient appears more than once during the meal.
 If you spot the truffle-infused custard on the menu, you're in luck.

 Connecticut: Mystic Pizza, Mystic

-Made famous by the Julia Roberts movie of the same name, Mystic Pizza is located in Mystic, Connecticut.
-‘A slice of heaven’ is the tagline for this popular pizzeria and it doesn’t disappoint.
-As well as pizza, diners can order salads, soups and chicken wings, and the deep-fried pickles are a hit with regulars.
-Only the outside of Mystic Pizza features in the movie and the interior shots were filmed elsewhere – the real-life pizzeria was later redecorated to replicate the set following the movie’s cult success.
+Made famous by the Julia Roberts movie of the same name, Mystic Pizza is in Mystic, Connecticut.
+‘A slice of heaven’ is the tagline for this popular pizzeria, and it doesn’t disappoint.
+As well as pizza, diners can order salads, soups, and chicken wings, and the deep-fried pickles are a hit with regulars.
+Only the outside of Mystic Pizza features in the movie, and the interior shots were filmed elsewhere – the real-life pizzeria was later redecorated to replicate the set following the movie’s cult success.

 Delaware: Le Cavalier at The Green Room at Hotel Du Pont, Wilmington

 It's no surprise that Delaware's most famous restaurant can be found in one of the state's most famous buildings: the landmark Hotel Du Pont.
-Le Cavalier at The Green Room, known for its lavish design and oak detailing throughout, first opened decades ago, and it's now fresh from renovations, having been reimagined as Le Cavalier at The Green Room.
-The menu has stayed classic and diners can still embrace the history, feasting on much-loved dishes like the Hotel Du Pont shrimp cocktail, oysters, and French onion soup.
+The Green Room, known for its lavish design and oak detailing throughout, first opened over a century ago.
+It's now fresh from renovations, having been reimagined as Le Cavalier at The Green Room.
+The menu has remained classic, and diners can still embrace the history, feasting on much-loved dishes like the Hotel Du Pont shrimp cocktail, oysters, and French onion soup.

 Florida: Joe's Stone Crab, Miami Beach

-A Miami Beach institution, Joe's Stone Crab has opened several other outlets, but the original location remains as popular as ever.
-With a history going back to 1913, the restaurant is most famous for its stone crabs, just as the name suggests.
+A Miami Beach institution, Joe's Stone Crab dates to 1913, when Joe Weiss opened a small lunch counter serving fresh seafood to locals.
+Still in the same family, it now has several locations, but the original spot remains as popular as ever.
+The restaurant is most famous for its stone crabs, just as the name suggests.
 Often visited by celebrities, it's also reportedly referenced in Ian Fleming's Goldfinger as Bill's on the Beach – the best meal James Bond ever had in his life.

 Hawaii: Roy's, Honolulu

-Many Hawaiians will tell you there's nothing like the original Roy's in Hawaii Kai, run by the James Beard Award-winning Roy Yamaguchi.
-Famous for its explosive Hawaiian-Japanese fusion cuisine, Roy's was also one of the first restaurants to bring the now super-famous poke into the mainstream.
+Many Hawaiians will tell you there's nothing like the original Roy's in Hawaii Kai, run by the James Beard Award–winning Roy Yamaguchi.
+Famous for its explosive Hawaiian Japanese fusion cuisine, Roy's was also one of the first restaurants to bring poke into the mainstream.
 Signatures include the blackened ahi, plus exciting creations such as butterfish with sweet ginger and wasabi beurre blanc.

 Illinois: Alinea, Chicago

-Led by groundbreaking head chef Grant Achatz, Alinea has been one of the most influential restaurants in the world for more than a decade.
-Known for bending rules and shaking up the laws of cooking, Alinea is all about immersive dining, focusing on smells, colors and textures, as well as incredible tastes.
-One of Alinea's typical signature dishes is its dessert course, served in the form of splashes, dots and streaks straight on the table.
+Led by groundbreaking chef Grant Achatz, Alinea has become one of the most influential restaurants in the world since opening in 2005, picking up countless awards and a coveted three Michelin stars.
+Alinea is all about immersive dining, focusing on smells, colors, and textures, as well as incredible tastes.
+Famous for bending the rules of fine dining, one of the restaurant's signature dishes is its tabletop dessert (pictured), prepared by chefs directly onto the table in front of you.

 Indiana: St. Elmo Steak House, Indianapolis

-It's quite a feat to be more than 100 years old and still appearing on lists for the country's best steakhouses, but St. Elmo Steak House manages it rather easily.
+It's quite a feat to be more than 100 years old and still appearing on lists for the country's best steakhouses, but St. Elmo Steak House, which opened in 1902, manages it rather easily.
 In addition to the extensive steak menu, people still come for St. Elmo's famous (and spicy) shrimp cocktail.
-The spot's other claim to fame is that it's one of Ron Swanson's (a fictional character from the sitcom Parks and Recreation) favorite steak houses.
-In the episode Two Parties, he celebrates the bachelor party he never had there, attracting many of the show's fans to the restaurant.
+The spot's other claim to fame is that it's one of Parks and Recreation character Ron Swanson's favorite steak houses.
+In an episode of the TV comedy called Two Parties, he celebrates the bachelor party he never had there, attracting many of the show's fans to the restaurant.

 Iowa: Northwestern Steakhouse, Mason City

-This 100-year-old steak house continues to delight its guests with steaks sizzling in extra virgin olive oil, butter and a special Greek seasoning blend.
-Opened by Greek immigrants Pete Maduras and Tony Papouchis, the Mason City restaurant is now owned by Tony's son Bill and his wife Ann, who are keen to preserve the Greek legacy.
-Although the menu has changed throughout the decades, the dishes largely remain faithful to Tony's original recipes.
+This famous steak house opened in 1920 and continues to delight guests with steaks sizzling in extra virgin olive oil, butter, and a special Greek seasoning blend.
+Opened by Greek immigrants Pete Maduras and Tony Papouchis, the Mason City restaurant is now owned by Papouchis' son Bill and his wife Ann, who are keen to preserve the Greek legacy.
+To this day, the dishes largely remain faithful to the original recipes.

 Kansas: Joe's Kansas City Bar-B-Que, Kansas City

 Revered for its burnt-end sandwiches, this restaurant (previously known as Oklahoma Joe's) has a humble origin story.
-It began life in a petrol station, yet today it's the recipient of countless accolades, including being named as one of the 13 places you must eat before you die by Anthony Bourdain.
-It also gained a lot of national attention in 2014 when president Barack Obama ordered $1,400 worth of food that was later picked up by the staff of Air Force One.
+It began life in a gas station, yet today it's the recipient of countless accolades, including being named as one of Anthony Bourdain's '13 places you must eat before you die.'
+It also gained national attention in 2014, when President Barack Obama's team ordered $1,400 worth of takeout food to eat on Air Force One.

 Louisiana: Commander's Palace, New Orleans

-In a city bursting at the seams with culinary delights, Commander's Palace remains one of New Orleans' most notable landmarks and not just for its striking turquoise Victorian façade.
-Established in the beautiful Garden District in 1893, this elegant restaurant has been the training ground for a number of notable chefs including Paul Prudhomme and Emeril Lagasse.
-It remains one of (if not the) place to try the seafood gumbo.
+In a city bursting at the seams with culinary delights, Commander's Palace remains one of New Orleans' most notable landmarks – and not just for its striking turquoise Victorian façade.
+Established in the city's beautiful Garden District in 1893, this elegant restaurant has been the training ground for several notable chefs, including Paul Prudhomme and Emeril Lagasse.
+It serves haute Creole cuisine in a charming setting, and the seafood gumbo is an absolute must-order.

 Maryland: Woodberry Kitchen, Baltimore